palaeoware/revosim/JOSS/paper.md

 # Background

 REvoSim v2 [@garwood:2019] simulates the ecology of hundreds of thousands of sessile organisms on a spatially explicit environment grid.
 Each organism is a 64-bit binary genome.
 The first 32 genome bits determine the organism’s ability to collect energy from the environment by interacting with three independent environmental variables, each represented by one colour channel of an RGB image of the same size as the environment grid.
-The simulation proceeds in timesteps, during which organisms collect energy from their environment, breed, if they have sufficient energy and, after a fixed number of timesteps, die.
+The simulation proceeds in timesteps during which organisms collect energy from their environment, breed, if they have sufficient energy and, after a fixed number of timesteps, die.
 Mutations may arise during breeding, and organisms are grouped into species based on a strict biological species concept [@mayr:1942], with breeding compatibility based on genetic similarity.

 # New Features